6 min read

 Commercial Wild Catch

-Following are the approximate relationships among the different measures.
+The following are the approximate relationships among the different measures.

-• Four sacks equal 1 barrel.
+• Four sacks equal one barrel.

 • An average sack yields about 6 pints of oyster meat, depending on the time of year.